2 dead, 8 others injured after shootings — 1 officer-involved — at Virginia Beach Oceanfront

 A second person, a woman who wasn’t part of the officer-involved shooting — and not believed to be a part of the original shooting incident at 20th Street and Atlantic Avenue — was also shot and killed Friday night.
 She died at the scene.

-The chief also said an officer was struck by a car and taken to a hospital during the department’s response at the Oceanfront.
+The chief also said an officer was struck by a car and taken to a hospital and later released during the department’s response at the Oceanfront.
 The officer’s injuries are not considered life-threatening.

+Chopper 10 flew over the resort area early Saturday morning and located several active police scenes.

+“What you can see is we have a very chaotic incident, a very chaotic night in the Beach,” Neudigate said.
+“Many different crime scenes.”

 WAVY News 10’s Brett Hall went to Sentara Virginia Beach General Hospital, where he found some family members and loved ones waiting in the parking lot, desperate to get information.